andyagdw/task_manager_app/README.md

 # Task Manager Application 💥

-A Python-based Task Manager application employing the 'Model-View-Controller' pattern 😁.
+A Python-based Task Manager Application employing the 'Model-View-Controller' pattern 😁.
 It facilitates users to effortlessly create, update, remove, or view tasks, deadlines, priorities, and categories.